that-Gui/studioGrapheneFrontEndTask/README.md

 - missing footer social icons
 - side pagination is buggy and 01 only works on page reload
 - menu section reverse animations are not functioning
-- menu section error `Each child in a list should have a unique "key"`

 Please use this link to see the repo hosted live
 --- https://reliable-unicorn-839d85.netlify.app/ ---